Fasting Mimicking Diet: Benefits and How to Do It

 Like the name implies, the fasting mimicking diet mimics fasting.
 It follows the same general principles as regular fasting by depriving the body of food to experience health benefits.
 The fasting mimicking diet is different from fasting in that you are restricting calories for five days out of a month rather than eliminating all food for a set period.

 The Fasting Mimicking Diet® was developed by Valter Longo, PhD, a professor of gerontology and biological sciences and head of the Longevity Institute at the University of Southern California.
 L-Nutra, Inc. was granted a patent for the FMD protocol in July 2018.
-The currently embodiment of the patent is ProLon®, a five-day FMD designed to minimize side effects such as hunger while on the fast.
+The current embodiment of the patent is ProLon®, a five-day FMD, which is designed to minimize side effects such as hunger while on the fast.

 The fasting mimicking diet has been studied in both animals and humans.
 The diet was shown to be safe and produced no serious side effects in these studies (1).
 This is an advantage over extended fasting which can result in nutrient deficiencies when done for prolonged periods.